webDva/jekyll-now/_posts/2018-11-15-i-implemented-server-side-collision-detection.md

 The collision detection check is performed between *all* the connected players and **all** the tiles that are in the current map/level.
 This can cause a server performance issue.
 To address this issue, something called *quad trees* (which remind me of the k-nearest neighbors concept from data science--is there a connection?
 Yes, there is.) or a sector based method can be used.

-But I'm deciding to classify this potential performance issue as tomorrow's problem for tomorrow's me.
+But solutions arise when problems arise and I'm deciding to classify this potential performance issue as tomorrow's problem for tomorrow's me.

 ![One Punch Man](/assets/images/opm_tomorrow.jpg "One Punch Man.")